aurorascharff/rsc-workshop/STEPS.md

 - Used for lazy loading, code splitting, data fetching.
 Typically lazy loading in a React SPA.
 - Also used for progressive hydration, meaning priorotizing what to hydrate first.
 - In our case: mark content as non-urgent, show fallback, refer back whenever app is not busy.
+- Add a Link to the suspense page and create suspense/page.tsx
+- Create the example
 - The content is streaming in to the client, show in network tab.
 - You need to decide where to wait: in the source or in the destination.
 - Avfallsdek: suspenses arbeidsflate og maler.